-Major-General Alfred Ernest Walford was born in Montreal on 20 August 1896 and received his education at Westmount, Quebec.
-Initially employed as an accountant with the family firm, he later accepted a position as financial advisor and secretary-treasurer to the firm of James A. Ogilvie and Sons of Montreal.
+Major-General Alfred Ernest Walford was born in Montreal on 20 August 1896, and received his education at Westmount, Quebec.
+Initially employed as an accountant with the family firm, he later accepted a financial advisor and secretary-treasurer position with the firm of James A. Ogilvie and Sons of Montreal.

 In September 1914, he enrolled in the local unit, the 58th Westmount Rifles and served as a signaller.
-One year later he enlisted in the 3rd Canadian Siege Battery of the Canadian Expeditionary Force and went overseas in December 1915.
-In June 1916 the battery, (often referred to as “Cape’s Battery” after it’s first commander), was in action at the Somme.
-Here, as a Corporal with the 12th Canadian Siege Battery, he was awarded the Military Medal for bravery in the field, subsequently gained promotion to Warrant Officer Class II and was commissioned.
+One year later, he enlisted in the 3rd Canadian Siege Battery of the Canadian Expeditionary Force and went overseas in December 1915.
+In June 1916, the battery, (often referred to as “Cape’s Battery” after its first commander), was in action at the Somme.
+Here, as a Corporal with the 12th Canadian Siege Battery, he was awarded the Military Medal for bravery in the field, subsequently gained a promotion to Warrant Officer Class II and was commissioned.
 He continued to serve with the 12th until the Armistice.

 While in the United Kingdom he served as Assistant Adjutant and Quartermaster General (AA & QMG) with the 1st Division and on promotion to Brigadier, in a similar capacity at Canadian Corps Headquarters.
-Later, when the First Canadian Army was in training preparing for the invasion of Europe, its commander selected Brigadier Walford for his headquarters staff; for his work in the Normandy campaign he was Mentioned-in-Dispatches.
+Later, when the First Canadian Army trained for the invasion of Europe, Brigadier Walford assisted at Headquarters.
+He was mentioned-in-Dispatches for his work on the Normandy campaign.
 In the fall of 1944, he gained the rank of Major-General and was appointed Adjutant General.

-The fall of 1944 brought appointment as Commander of the Order of the British Empire and early the following year the award of the Legion of Merit by the United States.
+In late 1944, he received the Commander of the Order of the British Empire.
+In early 1945, he received the Legion of Merit by the United States.
 Prior to his retirement in early 1946, Major-General Walford was appointed to the Most Honourable Order of the Bath.

 Returning to the world of business, Major-General Walford headed Henry Morgan Company Limited of Montreal, a large conglomerate with interests in finance and real estate.
 In 1947, he accepted the appointment of Honourary Colonel of Headquarters 3rd Canadian Division.